MikkelOerbergHansen/Newtify/README.md

 This is the front page for the ressources regarding our digital product.

-##Problem Definition ho
+Problem Definition \
 Only 1% of (music industry) artists make all the money and users can't really decide where their montly payment go in the big convenient streaming platforms.

-#Challenges
+Challenges \
-Challenge 1 - Competition
+Challenge 1 - Competition \
 - Big steaming platforms are too convenient

-Challenge 2 - Users
+Challenge 2 - Users\
-- Users want songs for free
+- Users want songs for free\
-- Not a physical product
+- Not a physical product\
-- Can't really decide where the monthly payments go Challenge 3 - Artists
+- Can't really decide where the monthly payments go

+Challenge 3 - Artists\
-- 1% makes all the money
+- 1% makes all the money\
-- Not valued
+- Not valued\
-- Litte power to negotiate
+- Litte power to negotiate\
 - Takes too much data space

-Challenge 4 - Legal
+Challenge 4 - Legal\
 - Copyright issues

-Selected Challenges
+Selected Challenges\
-Challenge 1
+Challenge 1\
-Challenge 3 hi
+Challenge 3

 Ideas\